What we’re about

 - Do you have the correct clothing and shoes?.

-- Bring Food for your Lunch.
+- Bring snacks for your hikes.

 - Do you know where the meeting places are?